-Candidates should demonstrate an understanding of the recording and the presentation of moving images.
-Sound may also be included as appropriate.
+www.PapaCambridge.com Candidates should demonstrate an understanding of the recording and the presentation of moving image Sound may also be included as appropriate.
 Candidates should be familiar with a range of techniques, resources and processes, such as story boards, animation, digital editing, PowerPoint, CD-ROMs and interactive websites.